github/issue-metrics/README.md

 This is a GitHub Action that searches for pull requests/issues in a repository and measures the time to first response for each issue.
-It then calculates the average time to first response and writes the issues with their time to first response to a markdown file.
+It then calculates the average time to first response and writes the issues with their time to first response to a Markdown file.
 The issues to search for can be filtered by using a search query.

 To find syntax for search queries, check out the [documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests).